 Ron snickered in the corner of the compartment.

 Draco immediately turned his head to the redheaded boy.
 "Think my name's funny, do you?
 There's no need asking yours.
 Red hair and a handed down robe—you must be a Weasley."

 Harry laughed somewhat bitterly.

-Four pair of eyes were turned towards him.
+Four pairs of eyes were turned on him.
 Ron looked awfully surprised.
 "Sorry," Harry said, "just reminded me of something in the past, that's all.
 Go on."